 A bullish start is the stronger predictor

-Indeed, there is a very strong correlation between positive January S&P 500 performance and positive market performance for the entire year.
-During only 2 years have stocks dropped sharply (a price decline of more than 10% for the full calendar year) after a positive January, with both instances occurring at the end of powerful multiyear market advances (1966 and 2001).
+Indeed, there is a strong correlation between positive January S&P 500 performance and positive market performance for the entire year.
+During only 2 years since 1945 have stocks dropped sharply (a price decline of more than 10% for the full calendar year) after a positive January, with both instances occurring at the end of powerful multiyear market advances (1966 and 2001).

 First 5 days

-A major problem with this theory is that the sample size of trading days is small (5), compared with the January barometer (typically about 20—which is also not a large sample size), to be a reliable predictor of the rest of the year.
-Given the small number of trading days associated with the first 5 days theory, there does not seem to be enough time for momentum to become a significant factor.
+A major problem with this theory is that the sample size of trading days is too small (5), compared with the January barometer (typically about 20—which is also not a large sample size), to be a reliable predictor of momentum for the rest of the year.
+Given the small number of trading days associated with this chart pattern, there does not seem to be enough time for momentum to become a significant factor.

 Many investors like following the January barometer because it provides an easily identified outcome.
 While it is impossible to predict the future, proponents of the January barometer think this indicator may provide some indication of the momentum behind stocks.
 And it has turned out to be prescient in recent years.